Access to HE (Level 3)

 Entry Requirements

-You must be aged 19 or above by the 31st of August 2022.
+You must be aged 19 or above at enrolment in August.

 You must have at least one GCSE C/4 or above in either English Language or Maths, or a Level 2 in Functional Skills (evidence of this will be required during the application cycle).